Best Route Planning Software For Delivery Businesses in 2026

 RouteXL

 RouteXL is one of the oldest route optimization apps around, and it shows.
 The interface feels a little old and clunky, and it can only optimize one route at a time, which means you miss out on the benefits of multi-vehicle optimization.
-That said, if you’re a one-vehicle business with a limited number of stops to handle, this might be an option worth testing.
-It’s also free up to 20 stops per day, which makes this the closest thing to a genuinely free route planner app.
+That said, if you’re a one-vehicle business with a limited number of stops to handle, this is an option worth testing.
+It’s also free up to 20 stops per day.

 Route quality: Difficult to assess because of the 20-stop limit.
 Can only optimize one route at a time.